larevolucia/bookwise-analytics/README.md

 The business faces a growing inactive user base.
 While the library continues to expand, users struggle to find content that resonates with their tastes, leading to disengagement and eventual cancellation.

-This project aims to move from intuition-based book selection to a data-driven recommendation system that optimizes member satisfaction and long-term retention
+This project aims to move from intuition-based book selection to a **predictive recommendation system** that optimizes member satisfaction and long-term retention.

 ---

 ### Business Objectives

 1. **Understand** what book features (e.g. genre, ratings, price, reviews, publication recency) are most correlated with member engagement.
-2. **Predict** which upcoming or lesser-known titles are likely to achieve high engagement.
+2. **Predict** which titles are likely to achieve high satisfaction and retention potential.
 3. **Simulate** potential retention uplift if algorithmic recommendations replace (or supplement) editorial curation.
 4. **Ensure** the recommendation system maintains diversity and fairness across genres.